sunfounder/newton-lab-kit/docs/source/pyproject/py_passager_counter.rst

 #.
 Main Loop:

-   Continuously calls ``update_display(count)`` to refresh the display with the current count.
+   Continuously calls ``display_number(count)`` to refresh the display with the current count.

    .. code-block:: python

         while True:
-            update_display(count)
+            display_number(count)

 **Troubleshooting**

 * Display Issues:

   * If the display is not showing numbers correctly, verify the segment codes and wiring connections.
-  * Ensure that the shift registers are connected properly and that data is being shifted out in the correct order.
+  * Ensure that the shift register is connected properly and that data is being shifted out in the correct order.

 * PIR Sensor Sensitivity: